pcda17/pcda17.github.io/week-01.md

 #### Download a Web page from the shell

-Now enter `wget` followed by any URL.
+Enter `wget` followed by any URL to download the web page or file at that URL.
+Let's try it with Google's home page.

     wget http://google.com

 ![](week/1/Image-9.png)

-If you’re connected to the Internet and Wget is installed correctly, you should see feedback in the shell that looks something like the above.
+If you’re connected to the Internet, you should see feedback in the shell that looks something like the above.
 In this case, Wget has saved Google’s “index.html” file to the desktop.
-Either view the file in the shell using `less` or open it in TextWrangler.
+Either view the file in the shell using `less` or open it in your text editor.

 ![](week/1/Image-10.png)

-To make the file more readable in TextWrangler, go to the toolbar and select `View > Text Display > Soft Wrap Text`.
+To make the file more readable in Atom, go to the toolbar and select `View > Toggle Soft Wrap`.

-Wget is an amazingly versatile tool, and we’ll return to it in later weeks.
-In the meantime, the manual is worth a skim.
+Wget is an amazingly versatile tool, and we will use it many times in this course.
+Enter the following command to view Wget's user manual.

     man wget

-#### Download a video with youtube-dl and create an excerpt with FFmpeg <!-- Note: this takes a while. -->
+#### Download a video with youtube-dl and create an excerpt with FFmpeg
-First, install **youtube-dl** and **FFmpeg** using apt.

-    apt-get install youtube-dl
-    apt-get install ffmpeg

-`cd` to Desktop and pass a YouTube URL to `youtube-dl`.
-We’ll be downloading _A Bucket of Blood_, Roger Corman’s 1959 black comedy about beatnik culture (which happens to be in the public domain).
-The file will be around 300 MB, so you can substitute a shorter YouTube video if you’re close to your wi-fi bandwidth limit.
+Another useful program is `youtube-dl`, which allows us to download just about any video from YouTube.
+Let's try it with _A Bucket of Blood_, Roger Corman’s 1959 black comedy about beatnik culture (which happens to be in the public domain).
+The file will be around 300 MB, so you can substitute a shorter video if you prefer.

-    cd /sharedfolder
     youtube-dl https://www.youtube.com/watch?v=PEzoCoIolJ0

 ![](week/1/Image-11.png)

-To simplify things, locate the video in Finder and change its name to `Bucket.mp4`.
-Now let’s look at the file’s metadata with ExifTool.
+To simplify things, locate the video file in `sharedfolder` and change its name to `Bucket.mp4`.
+Now let’s view the file’s metadata with ExifTool.

     exiftool Bucket.mp4

 ![](week/1/Image-12.png)

-Use the `--help` option to view ExifTool’s man page, which you can also find [here](#).
+Use the `--help` option to view ExifTool’s man page, which you can also find [here](https://linux.die.net/man/1/exiftool).
 Press `q` to exit the manual viewer.

     exiftool --help

-Next, we’ll extract a 90-second segment from the video using [FFmpeg](#).
+Next, we will extract a 90-second segment from the video using [FFmpeg](#).
 The `-ss` option specifies start time and `-t` is the length of our new excerpt.
 In this case we’re creating a 90-second clip beginning 10 minutes, 11 seconds into the film.
 This may take a few minutes.

     ffmpeg -i Bucket.mp4 -ss 00:10:11.0 -t 00:01:30.0 Bucket_clip.mp4